 Abkhazian bread is called abysta – a thick corn mash.
 Besides, they eat corn flat cakes, small loafs of churek sweetened with honey or filled with cheese or walnuts.
 Those are baked on heated coals.

 Dairy products play a special part in Abkhazian cuisine.
 So do cheeses of different kinds.
-Abkhazians are also well-known for gardening, wine growing and beekeeping.
+Abkhazians are well-known for gardening, wine growing and beekeeping.
 Therefore vegetables, fruit, grapes, walnuts, and honey are invariably present on a typical Abkhazian table.
 Walnuts are used in many dishes.
 Honey is widely used too.
 It is great with churek, curd or fruit dumplings, pies etc.

 Culture of Abkhazia